-Enabling the IBM Security Chip
+Enabling the IBM Security Subsystem

-The IBM Security Chip must be enabled before you can use Client Security Software.
+The IBM Security Subsystem must be enabled before you can use Client Security Software.
 If the chip has not been enabled, you can enable it by using the Administrator Utility.
 Instructions for using the Setup Wizard are contained in the previous section.

-To enable the IBM Security Chip using the Administrator Utility, complete the following procedure:
+To enable the IBM Security Subsystem using the Administrator Utility, complete the following procedure:

-- 1. Click Start > Settings > Control Panel > IBM Client Security Subsystem.
-A screen displays a message that states that the IBM Security Chip has not been enabled, and that asks if you would like to enable the chip. - 2.
-Click Yes.
+1. Click Start > Settings > Control Panel > IBM Embedded Security Subsystem.

+A screen displays a message that states that the IBM Security Subsystem has not been enabled, and that asks if you would like to enable it now.

+2. Click Yes.

-A message is displayed stating that if you have a supervisor password enabled, you must disable it in the BIOS Setup before continuing.
+A message is displayed stating that if you have a supervisor password or a BIOS administrator password enabled, you must disable it in the BIOS Setup Utility before continuing.

 - 3. Do one of the following: - If you have a supervisor password enabled, click Cancel, disable your supervisor password, and then complete this procedure. - If you do not have a supervisor password enabled, click OK to continue. - 4.
-Close all open applications and click OK to restart the computer. - 5.
-After the system restarts, click Start > Settings > Control Panel > IBM Client Security Subsystem to open the Administrator Utility. - A message is displayed stating that the IBM Security Chip has not been configured or has been cleared.
-A new password is required at this time. - 6.
-Enter and confirm a new IBM Security Chip password in the appropriate fields and click OK.
+Close all open applications and click OK to restart the computer. - After the system restarts, click Start > Settings > Control Panel > IBM Embedded Security Subsystem to open the Administrator Utility.

+A message is displayed stating that the IBM Security Subsystem has not been configured or has been cleared.
+A new password is required at this time.

+6. Enter and confirm a new administrator password in the appropriate fields and click OK.

 Note: The password must be eight characters in length.
 The operation is complete and the Administrator Utility main screen is displayed.